This Title Speaks for Itself..

 Have a Net..
 Help.. and the Cob will Come to you..
 NET !!

-Mower the Grass by their Ponds.. that the Cobs Confront them.
+to Mower the Grass by their Ponds.. that the Cobs Confront them and the Mowers.

-If you Want to Mow Your Lawn, it Help to have a Temporary Fence Area.
+If you Want to Mow Your Lawn, it Helps to have a Temporary Fence Area.

 Put him inside.. and you are Both Safer..